ingridt123/cs131-tools/tree-visualization/Notes.md

 # Generalizing Tree Visualization

-* `TestData.hs` contains data types being used for testing
+* `AST.hs` contains helper functions for generating AST and creating DOT files (using the Dot Hackage)
 * `GenericAST.hs` contains code for generating ASTs for any data type
-* `AST.hs` contains helper functions for generating AST and creating DOT files (using the Dot Hackage)
+* `TestData.hs` contains declarations of data types being used for testing
+* `TestRunner.hs` contains code for running tests on data types in `TestData.hs`
 * `TestAST.hs` contains code for generating ASTs for Exp and Exp2